seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 # Damn Vulnerable DeFi
 In this post, we are going to review the Damn Vulnerable DeFi challenges one by one.
-As I go through the process of solving them, the notes I take and the steps I perform for reaching the final solution.
+We are going to analyze the contracts and explore and hack their vulnerabilities.

 On [damnvulnerabledefi](https://www.damnvulnerabledefi.xyz/) page you can check the instructions for getting started.
 Let's go!